 - Track name: Edtr Mk4 (L) -> Edtr

 - Track name: Edtr Mk4 (R) -> Edtr

 - Track name: DEX Single Algorithm

-at the end of this post, 'Algorithm Select CC' must be set to the non-default value of 127, which is the CC number configured in the Disting EX Editor template.
+As indicated in Disting EX Settings at the end of this post, 'Algorithm Select CC' must be set to the non-default value of 127, which is the CC number configured in the Disting EX Editor template.
 However, that CC is reserved in Live and is not available to choose when setting up a clip to send CCs.
 So once again, the Max for Live device CC Converter is used on the track to convert a choosable CC number to 127.

 I (somewhat arbitrarily) chose CC#103 for these clips since it's a reasonably high number that isn't likely to conflict with any algorithm parameters.
 Of course, you can change this to another number if needed -- just update the clips to use a different CC number (located in each clip's Envelopes panel), and then update the 'CC In' value in the track's CC Converter device.

 Alternatively, the CC Converter device can be omitted altogether as long as the CC you decide to use is selectable (the highest number Live currently allows is CC#119).

 - Track name: DEX Mk4 (R) Algorithm

 - Track name: Edtr Mk4 (R) Algorithm